FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Here we have hit a dead-end in as far as Google Scholar can help.
     Now it would be a matter of going over the publication list manually.

-Let us see how we can leverage NOMAD for this research case.
+Let us see how to leverage NOMAD for this research case.
 At the bottom of the side menu there are several filter groups covering the **publication metadata under "Author / Origin / Dataset"**.
 The first filter in the side pane is a **search by "Author Name"**.
 **Type in "Rosen"**.